-COVID-19 has been an inflection point for institutions of higher learning in the U.S. Midway through the 2020 semester, campuses shut down, refunded students’ room and board, and made unbudgeted investments in transitioning to a virtual environment.
+COVID-19 has been an inflection point for institutions of higher learning in the United States.
+Midway through the 2020 semester, campuses shut down, refunded students’ room and board, and made unbudgeted investments in transitioning to virtual environments.

 One of the ways institutions are responding to these financial challenges is to rethink their staffing models and reduce faculty and staff costs.
 Some are implementing hiring and travel freezes, deferred retirement contributions, salary reductions, furloughs, and freezing of annual merit increases.
 Some have gone further to eliminate staff positions and terminate faculty contract renewals, or change them to one-year contracts.